 — 86% believe massage is beneficial to overall health and wellness.

 HEALTHCARE PROVIDERS LEGITIMIZING MASSAGE THERAPY

-A growing number of research studies are showing that the benefits are more far-reaching than previously known, and include everything from fibromyalgia and post-operative surgical pain, to tension headaches, low back & knee pain.
-Which is why healthcare providers and doctors are more commonly viewing massage therapy as a legitimate option to address health concerns, and are more commonly recommending massage therapy sessions to their patients along with standard treatment for a wide range of medical conditions.
+A growing number of research studies are showing that the benefits are more far-reaching than previously known.
+These benefits include everything from fibromyalgia and post-operative surgical pain, to tension headaches, and low back & knee pain.
+As a result, healthcare providers and doctors are more commonly considering massage therapy as a legitimate option to address health concerns.
+They increasingly recommend massage therapy sessions to their patients along with standard treatment for a wide range of medical conditions.

 THE NEED FOR MASSAGE THERAPY POST-QUARANTINE